ganbarodigital/php-mv-defensive/docs/V1/Exceptions/EmptyRequirementsList.md

     use UnprocessableEntityStatusProvider;

     /**
-     * creates a new exception about data we could not use as input parameters
+     * create a new exception from the requirements list that has been
-     * for a single Requirement object
+     * rejected
      *
      * @param  mixed $fieldOrVar
      *         the value that you're throwing an exception about